-The forest inventory and monitoring research group (SkogRover) at the Department of Ecology and Natural resource management (INA) at Norwegian University of Life Sciences (NMBU) develop methods to increase our knowledge of forests and forest related resources.
+The Forest Inventory and Monitoring Research Group (SkogRover) at Faculty of Environmental Sciences and Natural Resource Management (MINA), Norwegian University of Life Sciences (NMBU), develops methods to increase our knowledge of forests and forest-related resources.

 Ana Claudia Ferreira Aza successfully defended his doctoral thesis, “Risk and uncertainties incorporated in the management of root and butt rot infected forest areas”, on 16 December 2022.

 Sorry, this entry is only available in Norwegian Bokmål.

 Zerihun Asrat Kutie successfully defended his doctoral thesis, “Modelling and estimating tree and forest resources of the Dry Afromontane forests in South-central Ethiopia using field and remotely sensed data”, on 30 October 2020.

 Our new study is out on the use of time series of airborne laser scanner (ALS) data for monitoring the alpine treeline.
 The paper can be accessed here: